-We are hosting all mock MMI's on weekends in Mid November.
+We are hosting all mock MMI's closer to the actual interview date.
 We will allocate you into a stream and email you the stream date closer to then.

 The 10-hour, 2-day workshop consists of a six-hour module to go through the different MMI stations, a 2-hour module for the acting station, and a 2-hour practical module for hands-on practice.

 Awareness of Profession

 Why do you want to do medicine?

 This module will help you answer this often difficult but extremely common interview question in a way that makes your answer interesting, honest and effective.
 We will also give you an inside glimpse at the life of a doctor and how relevant this is to the interview.

 Speaking Like a Doctor